turnipsoup/readme/index.md

 ### Academic Research I Have Lead
-- Novel attempts at radical oxidation of fatty acid methyl-esters in a non-polar environment
+- _Novel Attempts at Radical Oxidation of Fatty Acid Methyl-Esters in a Non-Polar Environment_

 ---

 ### Other Information
-Je peux lire couramment dans Français.
+I can read fluently in French (Je peux lire couramment dans Français)